 Phoenix welcomed them like it had been waiting.

-They bought an old jalopy of an RV in 2023 — in a town called Surprise, Arizona, which felt about right, since they'd only gone to look and somehow drove home as RV owners.
+They bought an old jalopy of an RV in 2023 — in a town called Surprise, which felt about right, since they'd only gone to look and somehow drove home as RV owners.
 Theo got to work fixing it up.
 Alyssa got to work making it a home — every gadget, every cozy touch, every not-strictly-necessary-but-absolutely-necessary creature comfort you could want on the open road.
-Together, the three of them (Sage too, duh) took it all over the map: Jackson Hole, the Grand Tetons, Yellowstone, slicing through Colorado, Utah, Nevada.
-They drove it back east when they missed their families and couldn't take another Arizona summer, and stayed the whole season.
+Together, the three of them—Alyssa, Theo, and their passenger princess, Sage—took it all over the map: Jackson Hole, the Grand Tetons, Yellowstone, slicing through Colorado, Utah, Nevada, and more.
+They drove it back east when they missed their families and couldn't take another ungodly Arizona summer, and stayed the whole season.
 They plan to keep doing exactly that.

-Eventually, they outgrew their townhome and found a house — a 3-bedroom very “homey” house on a cul-de-sac (turns out, they are very much cul-de-sac people; IYKYK) just five minutes from their old neighborhood so they didn't have to stray far from their people.
+Eventually, they outgrew their townhome and found a house — a 3-bedroom super “homey” house on a cul-de-sac (turns out, they are very much cul-de-sac people; IYKYK) just five minutes from their old neighborhood, so they didn't have to stray far from their people.
 They made it home the same way they make everywhere home: immediately, enthusiastically, and with excellent taste.
+They developed fast friendships with new neighbors (Sage was again an excellent conduit in that) and tacked on even more kindred souls to the clan they were building and calling their "chosen family".

 The years filled up fast and full.
 Personal growth seminars and workshops, because growing together is one of their favorite things to do.
-Resin art and candle-making and woodworking and ballroom and Latin dancing, because so is making things.
-Tough Mudders (brutal) and themed races and volunteer work and physically-challenging endeavors (ask them about their foray into couples acro-yoga — it’s a hoot) and trying everything, at least once.
+Woodworking and ballroom dancing, resin art and candle-making, because so is making things.
+Tough Mudders (brutal) and themed races and volunteer work and physically-challenging endeavors (ask them about their foray into couples acro-yoga — it’s a hoot) and expos and festivals and trying everything, at least once.
 A Google Maps list of 270 (and counting) restaurants and cocktail lounges they are systematically, joyfully working their way through, because they are unapologetically enormous foodies.

 They merged families until the word "merger" stopped making sense — because it wasn't a merger, it was just family.
 Her nieces and nephews call him Uncle Theo.
-Or “Tío Theo” to one in particular whose first language is Spanish (shout out to Majo!), which they find particularly delightful.
+Or “Tío Theo” to one in particular whose first language is Spanish (hiiii, Majo!), which they find particularly wonderful.
 He's claimed several of her closest friends as his own — a handful of the guys on his bachelor trip were hers first, which she considers a personal victory.
 Alyssa will tell you, only half-jokingly, that certain members of her family now like Theo more than they do her.
 She's made her peace with it.
-If you know Theo, you know you can’t blame them.
+If you know Theo, you can’t blame them.

-And then there was everything they got to witness and celebrate together — new babies arriving, friends graduating from cadet academy, other friends adopting a child, lifelong dreams being achieved, engagements and weddings, cancer-free announcements, dream jobs landed, goals finally reached.
+And then there was everything they got to witness and celebrate together — new babies arriving, friends graduating from cadet academy, other friends adopting a child, lifelong dreams being achieved, engagements and weddings, cancer-free announcements, dream jobs landed, big goals finally reached, first homes bought, friend vacations planned and well-executed, new pets adopted, celebration dinners had.
 They were surrounded by people doing the hard, beautiful work of building a life — and that circle held them to a higher standard too.
 Reminded them, again and again, what a celebrated and loving partnership could look like.

 When you zoom out, it's been a rich life.
 Extraordinary, really.
-Full of peak experiences and deep belly laughs and good food and better people and impromptu dance sessions in random places or their own back yard and road adventures and all the things that make a life feel well-lived.
+Full of peak experiences and deep belly laughs and good food and better people and impromptu dance sessions in random places or their own back yard and road adventures and parenting (er, spoiling) the cutest, best dog on earth and all the things that make a life feel well-lived.

 But it hasn't always been easy.
-And that's worth saying.
+And that's worth emphasizing.

-Because real love — the kind that lasts through the dark and the light — isn't just the onesie nights and the road trips and the perfectly planned proposals and other peak moments.
+Because real love — the kind that endures all weather and seasons — isn't just the onesie nights and the road trips and the perfectly planned proposals and all the picture-perfect, peak moments.
 It's also the valleys.
-It’s also the chaos and whirlwinds.
+It's also the dips and the potholes and the unexpected, sometimes unwanted at first, detours.
+It’s the chaos and the whirlwinds and the proverbial dark nights of the soul.
 It’s the seasons that are hard and hazy, the ones where you don’t know what on earth to do next.
-The ones nobody puts on a wedding website but that quietly hold everything else together.
+The ones nobody puts on a wedding website or video montage, but that quietly hold everything else together.

 They had them too.
 More than a few.